Photo: Unsplash

 My Boxer is eye discharge.
 Is it serious?

 Boxer eye discharge ranges from mild to serious.
 Watch for these red flags: eye completely closed or squinting with obvious pain; cloudiness, opacity or blue haze across the cornea; eye appears bulging or significantly larger.
 If none are present, monitor closely for 24 hours.
-Boxers have one of the highest cancer rates of all breeds.
-Any lump should be checked promptly.
-They are also brachycephalic and struggle in Indian heat.
+Boxers have one of the highest cancer rates of all breeds and are the namesake of arrhythmogenic right ventricular cardiomyopathy (Boxer cardiomyopathy), a genetic disease of the heart muscle that can cause sudden death.
+Any lump should be checked promptly, and as a brachycephalic breed they struggle in Indian heat.

 What causes eye discharge in Boxers?

 The most common causes of eye discharge in Boxers include conjunctivitis (bacterial, viral or allergic inflammation), dry eye syndrome (KCS), the leading eye condition in US dogs, corneal ulcer from injury or irritation, entropion (eyelid rolling inward and scratching the cornea).
-Boxers are also prone to cancer and heart disease, which can contribute.
+Boxers are also prone to mast cell tumors and lymphoma and arrhythmogenic right ventricular cardiomyopathy (Boxer cardiomyopathy), which can contribute.

 How much does it cost to treat eye discharge in a Boxer?